 Labouré College is committed to integrating institutional objectives in innovative ways to demonstrate excellence in all online programs.
-The College greatly value students’ experiences and urges all students to adhere to the Student Code of Conduct.
-Please refer to the Catalog and Student Handbook for detailed information regarding student expectations, rights, and grievance procedures.
+The College greatly values students’ experiences and urges all students to adhere to the Student Code of Conduct.
+Please refer to the Catalog and Student Handbook for detailed information regarding student expectations, rights, and complaint procedures.

 When an issue is brought to the College’s attention, the College will take appropriate action to seek resolution.
-Students are encouraged to pursue Labouré College’s internal grievance procedures for any complaints before contacting external sources for resolution.
-Often, it is the case that communication with the course instructor is the most direct route to resolving issues.
+Students are encouraged to pursue Labouré College’s internal complaint procedures for any complaints before contacting external sources for resolution.
+Often, it is the case that communication with the course professor is the most direct route to resolving issues.
 If an issue cannot be resolved at that level, a student should contact the Academic Chair for guidance.
-While attending Labouré College, students residing outside of Massachusetts who desire to resolve a grievance should always follow the College’s student grievance procedure in the Catalog and Student Handbook.
-If a grievance cannot be resolved internally, students may be able to file a grievance with their states.
+While attending Labouré College, students residing outside of Massachusetts who desire to resolve a complaint should always follow the College’s student complaint procedure in the Catalog and Student Handbook.
+If a complaint cannot be resolved internally, students may be able to file a complaint with the Massachusetts Department of Higher Education.

 Massachusetts Department of Higher Education Complaint Process